-Deputy Foreign Minister of Albania, Dr Odeta Barbullushi, who studied for a PhD at the University of Birmingham spoke to staff and students about the security threats facing her country and the wider Western Balkans region.
+Deputy Foreign Minister of Albania, Dr Odeta Barbullushi, spoke to staff and students about the security threats facing her country and the wider Western Balkans region.

 Written by Professor Stefan Wolff.
 South Sudan's independence in 2011, which ended half a century of deadly conflict, was met with much praise.
 But a descent into civil war has led to dismay and suggests fresh thinking is required.